opencomputeproject/Time-Appliance-Project/README.md

 ### Network Ports
 * Single or Dual-port Ethernet

+### Hardware timestamps
+NIC should timestamp all ingress packets.
+Non PTP packets can be batch and have a common TS in the SW descriptor, as long as they are not distant more than TBD nanosecond.
+NIC should timestamp all PPP egress packets.

+* PHC
+* PTM
+* 1PPS input
+* [optional] 10MHz input which can be used as frequency input to the TSU unit
+* [optional] Multi-host support

 ### PPS out
 * PPS Out Rise/Fall Time < 5 nano Sec